hariramgit/Data-Analysis-of-Service-Request-Calls/README.md

 - Utilize missing value treatment
 - Analyze the date column and remove the entries if it has an incorrect timeline
 - Draw a frequency plot for city-wise complaints
-- Draw scatter and hexbin plots for complaint concentration across Brooklyn
+- Draw scatter and hexabin plots for complaint concentration across Brooklyn

 3. Find major types of complaints:
 - Plot a bar graph of count vs. complaint types